boidushya/better-lyrics/README.md

 > [!IMPORTANT]
 >
-> The author is self-hosting the backend for Better Lyrics to ensure a smooth and reliable experience for all users.
+> Contributors currently self-host multiple backends for Better Lyrics to ensure a smooth and reliable experience for all users.
 This involves maintaining servers, handling updates, and ensuring uptime.
-If you find Better Lyrics useful and would like to support the project, please consider making a donation.
 >
 > Your support helps cover the costs of hosting and development, and ensures continued improvements and stability.